pub-calculator-io/random-number-generator/readme.md

-# Random Number Generator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Random Number Generator Widget for WordPress

 Random number generators have a variety of uses beyond picking a number to determine a prize winner.
 Find out what situations are ideal for them and how they solve problems.